Extension of Time to File

 For this reason, the United States might request to extend the time for filing its complaint in order to obtain a complete resolution of the seized assets.

-The Local Rules often require the AUSA to contacted the Claimant(s) in order to secure their agreement and acknowledge that they have no objection to the requested deadline extension.
+The Local Rules often require the AUSA to contact the Claimant(s) in order to secure their agreement and acknowledge that they have no objection to the requested deadline extension.

 Propose Order for Extension of Time

 A proposed order is usually provided with the motion.
-The proposed order provides:
+The proposed order might provide:

 UNITED STATES DISTRICT COURT